UGC 9425

 UGC 9425 (also known as Segner's Wheel) are a pair of interacting galaxies located in the constellation of Boötes, comprising PGC 52283 and PGC 87675, both disk-type galaxies.
 It is located 468 million light-years from Earth and catalogued as Arp 241 by Halton Arp.

 Supernova

-One supernova was discovered by W.D.
-Li from the University of California via unfiltered images taken from the Kazman Automatic Imagining Telescope, in UGC 9425.
-Called SN 2001ck, the supernova was located 5".8 west and 3".0 north of the nucleus.
-Further investigations by astronomers from Harvard Smithsonian Center for Astrophysics, confirmed it as a type Ia supernova with an expansion velocity of 11,000 kilometers per seconds.
+One supernova was discovered in UGC 9425 by W.D.
+Li from the University of California via unfiltered images taken from the Katzman Automatic Imaging Telescope.
+Designated SN 2001ck, the supernova was located 5".8 west and 3".0 north of the nucleus.
+Further investigations by astronomers from Harvard Smithsonian Center for Astrophysics, confirmed it as a Type Ia supernova with an expansion velocity of 11,000 kilometers per second.